Biobased Plastics

 EU Council Adopts Conclusions on Strategic Framework for a Competitive and Sustainable EU Bioeconomy

-The EU Council has adopted a strategic framework for a sustainable bioeconomy, setting a 2040 vision to scale up biomanufacturing and reduce fossil-fuel dependence.
-This signals a long-term policy shift toward streamlined regulation and increased market support for bio-based chemicals, plastics, and circular industrial materials.
+The EU Council has adopted a 2040 strategic framework to accelerate biomanufacturing and transition the industrial base away from fossil-fuel dependence.
+This signals a long-term policy shift toward streamlined regulation and enhanced market incentives for bio-based chemicals, plastics, and circular materials.

 data.consilium.europa.euEuropean UnionEuropean Union